eweOS/rollmeow/README.md

 ## Package Format

+There're currently three types of packages and rollmeow fetches their versions differently,

+- Regex-matching packages.
+This is the main type and these packages come with both `url` and `regex` property. rollmeow fetches the URL and synchronize version information based on the provided regex.
+- Batched packages.
+These packages come with `follow` property. rollmeow uses version information of the package specified by `follow` property for them.
+  This type is useful to track subpackages and grouped packages (for example, KDE).
+- Manully-checked packages.
+These packages act as placeholders and provide `url` property only. rollmeow doesn't synchronize or store version information for them.

 ```
 {
 		url:		string
-	regex:		string
+[OPTIONAL]	regex:		string
-	postMatch:	string function(string match)
+[OPTIONAL]	postMatch:	string function(string match)
-	filter:		boolean function([string] verArray)
+[OPTIONAL]	filter:		boolean function([string] verArray)
-	note:		string
+[OPTIONAL]	note:		string
+[OPTIONAL]	follow:		string
 }
 ```

 - `url`: URL to fetch
-- `regex`: A Lua regex, will be used to match version strings `-` modifier is not available and is recognized as a normal character.
-  A package omitting `regex` property will be recognized as required manually checking.
+- `regex`: A Lua regex for matching version strings. `-` modifier is not available and is recognized as a normal character.
+A package omitting both `regex` and `follow` property will be recognized as manually-checked one.
 - `postMatch`: A hook to process matched results.
+Has no effect on
 - `filter`: Called with each matched version, should return false if this version should be ignored. `verArray` is the version string splited by dot (`.`)
 - `note`: An optional note to the package.
 Not used internally, but rollmeow adds special marks on packages with available notes.
 Could be listed with `--info`.

-`url` is required for all packages.
+- `follow`: Specify another package whose version synchronized with this one..